sphinxlab/toulbar2/docs/README.md

 The **'toulbar2/docs'** folder is dedicated to the **Sphinx** documentation of toulbar2.

-This documentation replaces the .html pages of **'toulbar2/web'** folder.
+This documentation replaces the previous .html pages of **'toulbar2/web'** folder.

 This documentation **uses files of some other folders**, such as 'toulbar2/web'.